Manor Farm

 Oxfordshire OX27 8DP

-Just beyond the Herb Garden, features attractive flowering perennials with herby associations.
+Just beyond the Herb Garden, featuring attractive flowering perennials with herby associations.
 Later in the spring we shall have several new additions for you to plant up in your borders and containers.
 All designed to mix with and enhance your herb planting.

 Watch our home page for availability when spring is on its way,